AMMercier/ExtendRandomVariables.jl/README.md

 $P(XY \leq z) = \int_{-\infty}^{\infty} f_X(x)f_Y(z/x)\frac{1}{|x|} dx$

 This is implemented using Gaussian quadrature from the QuadGK.jl package.
 It is worth noting that for some random variables, the order of the corresponding polynomial is quite large and computation time relatively slow.
 Other more computationally efficient options to complete these convolutions could be explored in the future, such as FTT.
+It is worth noting that the evaluation of the integral commonly fails to converge about the range that contains $0$.
+Accordingly, we must break the integral into peices about the singularity.
+That is, we treat the singularity like an end point of two corresponding integrals that we subsequently add together.
+Better methods to handle such points is a consideration of future updates.

 For `max` or `min` of two independent random variables $X$ and $Y$, we have that we can most easily identify the CDF.
 Letting $Z_1=\max(X,Y)$ and $Z_2 =\min(X,Y)$, we have that